jhonatanparada499/my-ms-power-automate-flows/README.md

 The third task--which was the reason I created this flow--is making images snap perfectly in each page.
 Since I use Microsoft word in the web, I used to find myself limited when manipulating images and arranging them.
 I did not like to see huge gaps between pages.
 For example, I like a document that shows 2 images per page and that are evenly distributed.
 And if you use the default template of this repo, you will get that layout too.

+The fourth and last task is to save the document to a custom folder in OneDrive.

+### Preconditions

+In order to make this flow right out of the box, you would need to have the following folders in your root directory of OneDrive: `Templates/ Courses/ Attachments/ Metadata/`

 ```
 My files (root)
 ├── Templates